R3D4L1T/myDotfiles/README.md

 <img src="https://github.com/R3D4L1T/myDotfiles/blob/main/assets/obsidian2.png">

 ## Desktop Environment

-MY Desktop environment made on parrotOS based on [Usergh0st/bspwm](https://github.com/Usergh0st/bspwm) and [ZLCube/AutoBspwm](https://github.com/ZLCube/AutoBspwm), that this is beautiful destktop bspwm enviroment.
+My desktop environment is built on ParrotOS and is inspired by the beautiful setups from [Usergh0st/bspwm](https://github.com/Usergh0st/bspwm) and [ZLCube/AutoBspwm](https://github.com/ZLCube/AutoBspwm).
+This setup provides a sleek and efficient bspwm environment tailored to my workflow.

+Feel free to explore or adapt these configurations for your own use.
+Note that my setup is customized to my preferences.

 <img src="https://github.com/R3D4L1T/myDotfiles/blob/main/assets/bspwm.png">